s-ajensen/WebGlEngine/README.md

 # WebGlEngine

+## Please use Google Chrome to render this project

 ## Intro
 This project consists of a very basic library for rendering 3D objects using WebGl.
 Seeing as most of my background is in strongly-typed languages such as C++/C#, the notion of using vanilla JavaScript to do anything other than count beans made me want to 'deallocate' myself, so I opted for using TypeScript.
 The TS source files are found in /src and their transpiled, vanilla JS gobbledegook that the webpage depends on is in /build.